notnightwolf/cleanopsT7/README.md

 - Execute your created shortcut (You will not have to manually start the game)
 ## Q&A

+#### Why does my anti-virus say its a virus?

+The Patch can be mistakenly flagged as a virus or malware.
+This can happen because an anti-virus may think it behaves similarly to known threats.

 #### How does this Patch know who to kick?

 It kicks players that have previously been identified as cheaters.